 Michael, like Gerard, is French, and calls the girls the three perfections, can't blame him for trying but he learned soon enough a date is out of the question.
-EnVie is off the tourist path, lot of locals and it has wifi, a few outdoor tables and doesn't bug people to move along
+EnVie is off the tourist path, lot of locals and it has wifi, a few outdoor tables, they don't bug people to gobble and move along

 Ellen, "Yes, and for breakfast, one traditional, bacon ultra crisp, grits, eggs over easy, one French toast, and a Shepard's omelet."

 Gerard strolls in.
 He's always in a suit and tie, nothing new or fashionable, always clean and pressed.
 Slim, unusual these days for a sixty something, he wears a fedora, carries a mild scent of pipe tobacco.